Ardkinglas: Ardkinglas Castle

 Ardkinglas Castle is thought to date from the 14th century.
 It was built in the form of a quadrangle around an inner courtyard measuring 98 ft in each direction.
 There were large turrets on three of the corners, to the front there was a large gate tower with two flanking defensive turrets.
-By 1769 the castle was reported destroyed.
+Ardkinglas became the home of a new line of the Campbell family when Sir Colin Campbell granted it to his son Caileen Oig in 1396 “in all its righteous heaths and marches, or as long as woods shal grow and waters flow”.

 James VI of Scotland made James Campbell of Ardkinglas comptroller and in February 1584 "general searcher" of customs of the West Sea, with powers to apprehend ships with forbidden cargoes.

 On 23 March 1679, Colin Campbell of Ardkinglas was made a baronet.
 His son Sir James Campbell, 2nd baronet, (died 1752) sat in the Parliament of Scotland from 1702 and, following the Union of Scotland and England, in the Westminster Parliament until 1741.
 He purchased the Dunderave estate around 1700, and was succeeded by his grandson, Lt.Col.
 Sir James Livingston-Campbell, son of his eldest daughter Helen.

+By 1769 the castle was reported destroyed.

 The first Ardkinglas House

 During the 18th century the Campbells commissioned designs for a new house at Ardkinglas from some of the leading architects of the day, including Colen Campbell, Robert Adam and James Playfair.
 None of these designs were built, and the house constructed in 1795 has been described as "rather dull".
 This house was destroyed by fire in 1831 and, despite further designs from architects including William Burn and Alexander Binning, the family moved into the stable block which was adapted as the main house.

 In 1810, when Sir Alexander Livingston-Campbell died, Ardkinglas was inherited by his cousin James Callander of Craigforth, who subsequently changed his name to Campbell and adopted the style of a baronet, although he was not entitled to do so.

+In April 1905 the estate of 49000 acre was offered for sale in two lots.
+Lot 1, the Loch Fyne section comprised 34,400 acres including the mansion house, deer forest, grouse moors and salmon and sea trout fishing in the Fyne and Kinglas rivers.
+Lot 2 was the Loch Goil and Loch Long section was contained about 14,600 acres and included the village of Lochgoilhead.